henkel/jenkins-slave-osmosis/README.md

 # How to use this image with Jenkins
-Jenkins is able to automatically pull the image and launch the build slave using its Could feature.
+Jenkins is able to automatically pull the image and launch the build slave using its Cloud feature.

 Add a new Docker Template to Jenkins' Docker Cloud:
 1. Docker Image: henkel/jenkins-slave-osmosis:latest